Joop Wilhelmus: Lolita

 Wilhelmus was also the founder and publisher of child pornography magazine Lolita.
 Lolita was first published circa 1970.
 Besides pornography it also featured a contact service for its readers through classified ads.
 Wilhelmus encouraged readers to provide new child pornography images so as to ensure his magazine's survival.
 A gift magazine was given in exchange for each new child photograph, and the sum of $350 was offered in the magazine if Wilhelmus could take the photographs himself.
 While Wilhelmus was arrested for publishing Lolita in January 1971, he was released immediately after the interrogation, and was never prosecuted for publishing the magazine.
 In 1973, he gave a lecture at a Roman Catholic training institute for working girls in Rotterdam, at the invitation of the school board, and Lex van Naerssen of Utrecht University invited Wilhelmus as a visiting scholar, which led to parliamentary questions in the Dutch House of Representatives.
 In June 1975, Wilhelmus partook in a TV broadcast of the NCRV-program Hier en Nu, where he explained how normal sex with children was to him.
 In 1986, the PSI subcommittee of the U.S. Senate Committee on Governmental Affairs called Lolita "the most notorious of the foreign commercial child pornography publications".
 The magazine reached issue 55 in 1984, and was eventually closed down by Dutch authorities in 1987, seventeen years after its conception.
 According to Wilhelmus, at the peak of its popularity, Lolita's circulation was 25,000.
 Lolita became an almost universal brand name for child pornography.
-In an interview with the VPRO, Dik Brummel of the NVSH declared that he had bought some Lolitas and considered them to be "historical documents".
+In an interview with the VPRO, Dik Brummel of the NVSH declared that he had bought some issues of Lolita and considered them to be "historical documents".